 - Evaluates career trajectory, not just titles

-- Understands how responsibility evolved
+- Understands how responsibility evolved over time

-- Recognizes complexity and scope of experience
+- Recognises complexity and scope of experience

 - Flags high-impact candidates with unconventional paths